 In addition to the initial surgery, we may also schedule follow-up appointments to monitor your pet’s recovery and ensure that the healing process is going well.
 Our team is dedicated to providing comprehensive care for your pet, from the initial consultation through the postoperative period and beyond.
 Whether you’re in need of spaying or neutering, or more complex surgery, you can trust the team at Stone House Animal Hospital to provide the highest standard of care to your pet.

 Anesthesia and Your Pet

-If you remain apprehensive about anesthesia, please let our staff know, and we will be happy to speak with you about your concerns.
+If you have any concerns or anxieties about anesthesia, please do not hesitate to inform our staff, and we will be happy to address them.

-For more information about our surgical protocols and pain management philosophy, please see our pain management page.
+For more information on our surgical protocols and pain management philosophy, please visit our pain management page.